The Details

 As you start this conversation, here are some options for your group to consider.
 Some of these are mutually exclusive, but others can be used together.

-- Players have control over their character’s life and death.
-They may choose to kill their character at a dramatically appropriate moment if they desire, but the game master won’t kill anyone’s characters.
+• Players have control over their character’s life and death.
+They may choose to kill their character at a dramatically appropriate moment if they desire, but the game manager won’t kill anyone’s characters.

-- Individual players can make secret agreements with the game master for their character to die at a pivotal dramatic moment (usually at the end of a story arc).
+• Individual players can make secret agreements with the game manager for their character to die at a pivotal dramatic moment (usually at the end of a story arc).

-- Based on the plot, the game master is free to kill any characters if it is a logical outcome of the circumstances, such as a character dying if they fall off a cliff.
+• Based on the plot, the game manager is free to kill any characters if it is a logical outcome of the circumstances, such as a character dying if they fall off a cliff.

 Magic